-WHO WE ARE & WHAT WE DO п
+WHO WE ARE & WHAT WE DO 11

-TABLE OF CONTENTS 111
+TABLE OF CONTENTS III

-EXECUTIVE SUMMARY v
+EXECUTIVE SUMMARY V

 Lessons Learned v

 INTRODUCTION 1

 THE ROLES OF THE FIRST LADY 2

 Presidential Advising: The First Lady as Presidential Protector 2

-1. Presidential Personnel Decisions: Appointments, Promotions, Resignations 3
+1. Presidential Personnel Decisions: Appointments, Promotions, Resignations s 3

 2. Presidential Outreach: Guarding Against Overload and Overexposure 3

 3. Presidential Policy-Making: Attentive to the Present and to the Future 4

 Communications: The First Lady as Political Actor and Presidential Surrogate 4

 Figure 1.
 First Lady and Vice President Speeches 5

 Figure 2.
-First Ladies Favorability Figure 3.
-First Ladies and Name Recognition 6 6
+First Ladies Favorability 6

-Figure 4.
-Favorability and Partisanship, Presidents and First Ladies 7
+Figure 3.
+First Ladies and Name Recognition Figure 4.
+Favorability and Partisanship, Presidents and First Ladies 6 7

 1. Controlling the Narrative and the Frame 7

 2. Selecting Outlets 8

 3. Creating Visuals 8

 4. Using the Symbolic Power of the White House 8

 THE FIRST LADY ON THE PUBLIC STAGE: ROUTES TO SUCCESS 11

 Set a Focused Issue Agenda 12

 Prioritize Authenticity 13

 Establish Credibility 14

 Be Positive 15

 Cultivate the Partisan Base 15

 Cultivate the President's Supporters 16

 Don't Mobilize the Opposition 16

 Present Yourself as Apolitical and Nonpartisan 17

 Testify to the President's Character and Commitment 17

 RELATIONSHIPS IN THE WHITE HOUSE 18

 The First Lady 18

 1. The President 18

-20

-22
+2. The Senior White House Staff 19

+3. The Permanent White House Staff 22

-22
+4. The Administration 22

-23

-, 8 23

-, 0 24 25

-0 23 27
+The Office of the First Lady 23

+1. The First Lady as Chief: Staffing Decisions 23

+2. The First Lady as Chief: Staff Management 24

+3. The West Wing 25

+4. The Permanent White House Staff 27

 5. The Administration 27

 STAFF ARRANGEMENTS IN THE OFFICE OF THE FIRST LADY 28

-Consistent Staff Arrangements 29
+Consistent Staff Arrangements 28

 1. Distinct Personal and Political Staff 29

 2. The Personal Staff 29

-3. The Political Staff: Social Secretary, Press and Communications, an d Chief of Staff
+3. The Political Staff: Social Secretary, Press and Communications, and d Chief of Staff

-29
+, , , , , , , , , , , , , , , , , , , 29

 Changing and Emerging Staff Arrangements 31

 1. The Value of Generalists: The Chief of Staff 31

-2. The Need for Specialization: Correspondence, Advance and Scheduli ng, and Projects
+2. The Need for Specialization: Correspondence, Advance and Schedulis ng, and Projects

 / Policy 32

 3. Presidential Commissions 35

 BEFORE, DURING, AND AFTER THE PRESIDENTIAL TERM 36

 The Transition 36

 1. The Residence 36

 2. The First Family 36

 3. Organizing the Staff of the President's First Lady 37

 The First Year 37

 1. The Social and Cultural Calendar 37

 2. The Policy Agenda 39

 Electoral Cycles 39

 The Final Year 40

 1. Leaving the Residence 40

 2. Closing the East Wing Office 41

 3. Preparing for the Post-Presidential Years 42

-Appendices 43
+APPENDICES 43

 Staff Listings 43

 Additional Reading Relating to the First Ladies and the Office of the First Lady 55